Variegation: Pathological

 Virus infections may cause patterning to appear on the leaf surface.
 The patterning is often characteristic of the infection.
 Examples are the mosaic viruses, which produce a mosaic-type effect on the leaf surface or the citrus variegation virus (CVV).
-Recently a virus disease, Hosta virus X (HVX) has been identified that causes mottled leaf coloring in hostas.
+From 1996 onwards a virus disease, Hosta virus X (HVX) has been identified that causes mottled leaf coloring in hostas.
 At first, diseased plants were propagated and grown for their mottled foliage, at the risk of infecting other healthy hostas.
-While these diseases are usually serious enough that the gardener would not grow affected plants, there are a few affected plants that can survive indefinitely, and are attractive enough to be grown for ornament; e.g. some variegated Abutilon varieties.
-Nutrient deficiency symptoms may cause a temporary or variable yellowing in specific zones on the leaf.
+While these diseases are usually serious enough that the gardener would not grow affected plants, there are a few affected plants that can survive indefinitely, and are attractive enough to be grown for ornament such as some variegated Abutilon varieties.

+Plant nutrition deficiency symptoms may cause a temporary or variable yellowing in specific zones on the leaf.
 Iron and magnesium deficiencies are common causes of this.

 Transposable elements can cause colour variegation.